-Krakow, Poland – On Wednesday, the OECD released its Society at a Glance 2019 report, which examines a series of social indicators throughout 36 OECD countries in the world, with a special focus, this year, on LGBT rights.
+Krakow, Poland – On Wednesday, the OECD released its Society at a Glance 2019 report, which examines a series of social indicators throughout 36 OECD countries in Europe and beyond, with a special focus, this year, on homosexuality and LGBT rights.

 The organization, which points out long-standing discrimination for LGBT people in several areas, including health access and employment opportunities, notes that homophobia remains widespread among developed countries: on average, nearly one third of LGBT respondents felt personally discriminated against because of their sexual orientation and gender identity.